 Table of Contents

 Peleus was a hero of great significance in Greek mythology.
-He was the Hunter of the Calydonian Boar and one of the Argonauts who accompanied Jason on his quest to Colchis in search of The Golden Fleece.
+He participated in the hunt of the Calydonian Boar and one of the Argonauts who accompanied Jason on his quest to Colchis in search of The Golden Fleece.